Ranking Disclosures

 7. Education and professional designations.

 Wealth managers do not pay a fee to be considered or placed on the final list of Five Star Wealth Managers.
-Award does not evaluate quality of services provided to clients.
+Award does not evaluate quality of services provided to clients or provide any expectation of future performance.
 Once awarded, wealth managers may purchase additional profile ad space or promotional products.

 The Five Star award is not indicative of the wealth manager’s future performance.
 Wealth managers may or may not use discretion in their practice and therefore may not manage their client’s assets.
 The inclusion of a wealth manager on the Five Star Wealth Manager list should not be construed as an endorsement of the wealth manager by Five Star Professional or this publication.
 Working with a Five Star Wealth Manager or any wealth manager is no guarantee as to future investment success, nor is there any guarantee that the selected wealth managers will be awarded this accomplishment by Five Star Professional in the future.
 For more information on the Five Star award and the research/selection methodology, go to fivestarprofessional.com.